dwave-examples/simple-ocean-programs/Exploring_Pegasus/README.md

 Each time a chip is calibrated, a small number of qubits may not perform within our required specifications.
 These qubits become inactive, and cannot be used in your calculations.
-This program will show details on the inactive qubits in the online Advantage system.
+This program will show the number of inactive qubits in the online Advantage system.

 #### `clique_embedding.py`